ulif/nominatim-vagrant/README.md

     $ vagrant up ubuntu

-This will take a remarkable amount of time, but in the end should give you a running `virtualbox` where you can log into:
+This will take a remarkable amount of time, but in the end should give you a running `virtualbox` ivagrant where you can ssh into:

     $ vagrant ssh ubuntu

 The database will exist but be _empty_ after this step.

+### Optional: Installing Nominatim on a Remote Host

+You can use the local `provision.yml` playbook for provisioning remote hosts (not vagrant) as well:

+    $ ansible-playbook -K -i my.remotehost.org, provision.yml

+Please note the colon after the hostname.

+This assumes, that you have SSH access (via keyfiles) to the remote host and can sudo entering a password.
+Ansible will ask you for the password.

 ## Installing maps